 \section{Introduction}

-This paper demonstrates how an ensemble of correlated signals can be efficiently sampled using three different implementable architectures.
-For each of these architectures we derive a sampling theorem that relates the bandwidth and the (a priori unknown) correlation structure to the total number of samples per second needed to fully capture the ensemble.
+This paper considers the exact reconstruction of correlated signals from the samples collected at a sub-Nyquist rate.
+We propose several implementable architectures, and derive a sampling theorem that relates the bandwidth and the (a priori unknown) correlation structure to the sufficient sampling rate for successful signal reconstruction.

 We consider ensembles of signals output from $M$ sensors, each of which is bandlimited to frequencies below $W/2$ (see Figure~\ref{fig:signal-ensemble}).
-The entire ensemble can be acquired by taking $W$ uniformly spaced samples per second in each channel, for a total sampling rate of $MW$.
-We will show that if the signals are correlated, meaning that the ensemble can be written as (or closely approximated by) distinct linear combinations of $R\ll M$ latent signals, then this net sampling rate can be reduced to the order of $\approx RW$ using {\em coded acquisition}.
-The sampling architectures we propose are blind to the correlation structure of the signals; this structure is discovered as the signals are reconstructed.
+The entire ensemble can be acquired by taking $W$ uniformly spaced samples per second in each channel, leading to a combined sampling rate of $MW$.
+We will show that if the signals are correlated, meaning that the ensemble can be written as (or closely approximated by) distinct linear combinations of $R\ll M$ latent signals, then this net sampling rate can be reduced to approximately $RW$ using {\em coded acquisition}.
+The sampling architectures, we propose are blind to the correlation structure of the signals; this structure is discovered as the signals are reconstructed.

 Each architecture involves a different type of {\em analog diversification} which ensures that the signals are sufficiently ``spread out'' so each point sample captures information about the ensemble.
 Ultimately, what is measured are not actual samples of the individual signals, but rather are different linear combinations that combine multiple signals and capture information over an interval of time.
-In Section \ref{sec:RD-Sys-mat-form}, we will show that these samples can be expressed as linear measurements of a low-rank matrix.
-Over the course of one second, we want to acquire an $M\times W$ matrix comprised of samples of the ensemble taken at the Nyquist rate.
+Later, we will show that these samples can be expressed as linear measurements of a low-rank matrix.
+Over the course of one second, we aim to acquire an $M\times W$ matrix comprised of samples of the ensemble taken at the Nyquist rate.
 The proposed sampling architecture produces a series of linear combinations of entries of this matrix.
-Conditions under which a low-rank matrix can be effectively recovered from an underdetermined set of linear measurements have been the object of intense study in the recent literature \cite{fazel02ma,recht10gu,candes09ex,gross11re}; the mathematical contributions in this paper show how these conditions are met by systems with clear implementation potential.
+Conditions under which a low-rank matrix can be effectively recovered from an under-determined set of linear measurements have been the object of intense study in the recent literature \cite{fazel02ma,recht10gu,candes09ex,gross11re}; the mathematical contributions in this paper show how these conditions are met by systems with clear implementation potential.